MicrosoftDocs/memdocs/memdocs/configmgr/core/understand/find-help.md

 - **Send a frown**: Send feedback on what you didn't like, and how Microsoft can improve it.

-- **Send a suggestion**: Open the Configuration Manager product feedback site to share your idea.
+- **Send a suggestion**: Open the Configuration Manager product feedback site to share your idea.<!-- 10932544 -->

 For more information, see [Product feedback](product-feedback.md).